How-2-Drive is bidding to recruit more females after it was revealed just over one-fifth of driving instructors in Norfolk and Suffolk are women.

 What does becoming an approved driving instructor (ADI) involve?

-You must also have had a full driving licence for at least three years (you can usually apply to start the process six months before the 3rd anniversary of getting your licence).
+You must also have held a full driving licence for at least three years.
+Again, you can usually apply to start the process six months before the 3rd anniversary of getting your licence.